pure-data/externals-howto/README.rst

     t_symbol *gensym(char *s);

-Checks, whether the C-string ``*s`` has already been inserted into the symbol-table.
+Checks, whether the C string ``*s`` has already been inserted into the symbol table.
 If no entry exists, it is created.
 A pointer to the symbol is returned.

 functions: classes